jdh4/machine_learning_libraries/scikit_learn/README.md

 # Scikit-learn

-Scikit-learn is a Python library that feature the conventional machine learning models.
+[Scikit-learn](https://scikit-learn.org/stable/) is a Python library that feature the conventional machine learning models.
 It sp

 + Conventional models (not a deep learning library)
 + Comfortable to use (elegant ML pipelines)
++ Interoperable with Pandas
 + Multithreaded training and limited GPU support (XGB)
 + Excellent documentation (good way to prepare for interviews (ML engineer, data scientist)